oracle-livelabs/pts/ai-agentics-mcp/lab3/lab3.md

 ### Introduction

-Until now the MCP server, agent, and tools initialized, we are now ready to interact with the system.
+Until now the MCP server, agent and tools are initialized, we are now ready to interact with the system.
 We'll ask specific questions to see how the agent leverages MCP to select and invoke the appropriate tools—such as RAG, PDF generation, or database access—and generate accurate, context-aware

 Estimated Time: 15 min